Trading Core

 The current size of the insurance fund can be viewed here.

-In the event that the insurance fund is depleted, positions with the most profit and leverage may be used to offset negative-balance accounts, in order to maintain the stability of the system.
+If the insurance fund is depleted, positions with the highest profit and leverage may be used to offset negative-balance accounts, ensuring system stability.
+This process, known as deleveraging, is a last-resort feature in perpetual contracts.

 Assume an initial margin requirement of 10% and a maintenance margin requirement of 7.5%.